nightroman/Invoke-Build/README.md

 Take a look at this help:

-    help Invoke-Build -Full
+    help Invoke-Build -full

-And then at functions help, for example `Add-Task`:
+And then at functions help, for example `Add-BuildTask` (`task`):

     .
 Invoke-Build
-    help Add-Task -Full
+    help task -full

 Explore existing build scripts with many typical use cases, problem cases, and tutorial comments: